 These maps show how capital from Calvert Impact Capital in Bethesda, MD reaches end clients across the globe, demonstrating the extensive geographic exposure we gain from our strategy of lending to intermediaries and funds.
 Our impact map and full portfolio list, including descriptions of all of our borrowers, are available at calvertimpactcapital.org/portfolio.
+REVISION ENERGY EMPLOYEE-OWNED SOLAR COM: ANY ReVision Energy, along with our borrower New Hampshire Community Loan Fund, is working to bring solar power to the community organizations that could most benefit from it.
 We impact people + planet.